Marvin Menzies

-Marvin Eugene Menzies (born October 15, 1961) is an American college basketball coach who is currently the men's head coach at the University of Missouri–Kansas City.
+Marvin Eugene Menzies (born October 15, 1961) is an American college basketball coach.
+He was most recently the men's head coach at the University of Missouri–Kansas City from 2022 to 2026.
+Previously, he was the head coach for New Mexico State, and UNLV.

 Early life and education

 Menzies holds a bachelor's degree in economics from UCLA and a master's in education from California State University, Sacramento.
-He is a member of Phi Beta Sigma fraternity.

 Coaching career

 New Mexico State

 Menzies replaced previous New Mexico State coach Reggie Theus in 2007.
 Like Theus, Menzies came to NMSU after spending the previous two years as an assistant coach under Rick Pitino at Louisville.
 In fact, Menzies had been hired by Louisville to replace Theus when he left that institution to take the head coaching job at NMSU in 2005.
 The NMSU job was Menzies' first head coaching position at a four-year institution.
 Menzies was the 24th person to hold the head coaching position in the history of Aggie basketball.
 Prior to his stint at Louisville, Menzies had previously served as an assistant coach at USC, San Diego State and Sacramento State and had served as head coach at Santa Monica College.
 He came to NMSU with 14 years of collegiate coaching experience.